Fewer kilometres travelled is having a big impact both on our industry and the economy.

 Once the pandemic subsides, nobody really knows how many people will continue to work from home.
 In May, Statistics Canada reported that about a quarter of all businesses expect that 10% or more of their workforce will continue to work from home.
 To offset this, it is expected that some portion of Canadians will buy cars to avoid transit or ride-sharing, in the interest of safety from COVID.

 Even in pre-COVID days, most vehicles spend about 95% of their time sitting, this number, in the short term, is expected to rise.
 In the current world, where more of us choose to work from home permanently, there are many potential lasting impacts.

 Fleet size reduction

-Currently there is a sharp short-term reduction in total kilometers driven by Canadians, due to COVID-19.
-However, it is reasonable to expect that more people will opt to work from home permanently, especially after realizing how much more money, is put back in the bank as a result of lower kilometers.
-This, in my opinion, all adds up to an industry that is going to sell fewer cars over time, as many of us consume fewer kilometers in a new world, with new driving habits.
+Currently, there is a sharp short-term reduction in total kilometres driven by Canadians, due to COVID-19.
+However, it is reasonable to expect that more people will opt to work from home permanently, especially after realizing how much more money, is put back in the bank as a result of lower kilometres.
+This, in my opinion, all adds up to an industry that is going to sell fewer cars over time, as many of us consume fewer kilometres in a new world, with new driving habits.